Asqatasun/Asqatasun/docs/usage-cli-doc.md

-# Usage of Tanaguru Command Line Interface
+# Usage of Asqatasun Command Line Interface

 To launch tanaguru on URLs, execute the following commands from the tanaguru CLI context folder: